-If you want to compare two ranges, and count total matches between the two ranges, you can use a formula that combines the COUNTIF and SUMPRODUCT functions.
+To compare two ranges, and count total matches between the two ranges, you can use a formula that combines the COUNTIF function with the SUMPRODUCT function.
+In the example shown, the formula in cell G7 is:

 In this case however, we are giving COUNTIF a range for criteria.
 We aren't using any logical operators, which means COUNTIF will check for equivalency (i.e. it behaves as if we used the equals (=) operator).